temujin-lampasa/MagisAir/README.md

 -- It doesn't know what to do when there's no direct flight from A to B (it should suggest a connecting flight).

+-- Does not consider how to get duration when arrival date is not equal to departure date.

 -- It doesn't look pretty.